 Flagler Beach Fireworks Scheduled for July 4, Palm Coast on July 3

-Independence Day fireworks in Flagler Beach this year–2014– will be held on Friday, July 4, at 9:30 p.m., off the Flagler Beach Pier.
-Flagler Beach’s Holiday Parade will begin at 10 a.m., rain or shine.
+Independence Day fireworks in Flagler Beach this year–2015– will be held on Saturday, July 4, at 9:15 p.m., off the Flagler Beach Pier.
+Flagler Beach’s Holiday Parade, “Stars and Stripes Forever,” will begin at 10 a.m., rain or shine.
 The parade is sponsored by the Flagler Beach Rotary.
-You can download a parade entry form is available here.
+A parade entry form is available here.
 The deadline is July 1.

-Flagler Beach will be hosting a two-day celebration Friday and Saturday, with vendor registration on July 3 from 3 to 7 p.m.
+Flagler Beach will be hosting a two-day celebration Friday and Saturday.
 As was the case last year, Flagler Beach city government will be running the event.
 Before 2013, the event was organized by the Flagler County Chamber of Commerce and Affiliates.
 City staffers and city commissioners have teamed up to bring dozens of vendors and (last year) some $16,000 in fees and sponsorships.
-The vendors will be lined up in the core section of Flagler Beach over the three-day event.
+The vendors will be lined up in the core section of Flagler Beach over the two-day event.

 Palm Coast will have its own Independence Day fireworks show at Town Center’s Central Park.
-That one will take place on Thursday, July 3, at 9 p.m.
+That one will take place on Friday, July 3, at 9 p.m.
 It will be preceded by a party around the lake, with music, games, beer, burgers and hot dogs, hosted by the Flagler Education Foundation, and Beach 92.7 FM and Kix Country 98.7 FM, the Palm Coast radio stations.
 Frozen T-shirt contests, whipped-cream pie-eating contests, hula hoop, water balloons and other games will take place on the Central Park stage.